Women in Tech: How does Incent measure up?

 “You just need to go and try,” she says.
 “We are too afraid to go to new things, and we just need to try.”

-The statistics show that the amount of women in tech are slowly increasing, and Incent is certainly ensuring that we accurately represent that within our company.
+The statistics show that the number of women in tech are slowly increasing, and Incent is certainly ensuring that we accurately represent that within our company.